dtolent/Movie/README.md

 # Movie
-This is a project that is being built using Angular and Angular Material.
-The purpose of this project is to help the user find popular and highly-rated movies and TV shows.
-It displays a list of movies or shows and pulls up a detailed information once the user makes a selection.
-It uses API from the themoviedb.org.
+This project uses Angular and Angular Material.
+It's purpose is to help the user find popular and highly-rated movies and TV shows.
+The user can browse on the list of movies or shows and make a selection to view detailed information.
+The app uses API from the themoviedb.org.

 In progress:
 1)list page